jzProg/poke-collect-app/README.md

   - Battle avatar trainers and gain game coins, Pokemon and items.
   - Chat with other users.
   - Use game coins to buy Pokemon and items.

+- **Version 2**
+  - Evolve Pokemon using evolution stones or by leveling up.
+  - Purchase rare candies to level up your Pokemon.
+  - Pokemon XP + level increase after battle.
+  - New card design.
+Support for legendary and mythical cards.

 ## Setup Instructions